 History period.
 Most of it comes from a eurocentric background, so any highschool-back history book you read will passingly mention the Middle East, India, Africa, and Asia while focusing on Europe and its struggles.
 You don't read 1200-1800-era Chinese, Arabian, or African authors too often, nor do you discuss non-European empires from those eras.
 Also, North America didn't exist until 1492.
 Hence why it's the "New World", regardless of how old it actually is.
 Can you think of any major events in Native American history before Europeans came over that doesn't have to do with doomsday calenders?
 Or of major scientific inventions and philosophical innovations outside of Europe that don't have to do with algebra, limestone batteries, or gunpowder?
 Let's just say that if you respond "There are none," you've successfully proved this trope correct.

 Biology.
-If you've ever been in a Flame War against a creationist then you'll know that all they know from Evolution or general Biology in general is not only The Theme Park Version, but their specific Theme Park Version (since most of them were homeschooled or even indoctrinated at home while going to public school).
+If you've ever been in a Flame War against a creationist then you'll know that all they know from Evolution or general Biology in general is not only The Theme Park Version, but their specific Theme Park Version (since most of them were homeschooled or even indoctrinated at home (just like every other kid with parents who have different views on a particular subject than the school does) while going to public school).
 Evolution, and Biology for that matter, is more complex than what is taught in regular schools.

 Psychology.
 Just as much as biology and history, the version of psychology on shows like Criminal Minds, Bones and other shows is extremely simplified, misapplied, out of date, or outright wrong.
 First year psychology classes is usually enough to dispel most of the myths you'd find on TV, but for anything more than a smattering of the various areas in psychology you'd need to take a higher-level course.